-How to Optimize a PPC Campaign for Real Estate
+Real Estate PPC: Tips For Optimizing Google Ads Campaigns

 - Real estate aggregators (both apartments and new homes) who bid broadly on brand terms by name and brand + city/state keywords, will gladly take that top spot.
 Once a consumer clicks through, they are now only one click away from viewing all of your local competitors.

-If competitors are stealing your warm leads, you definitely aren’t doing real estate SEM correctly.
+You aren’t doing real estate SEM correctly if competitors steal your warm leads.

+At the very minimum, you should invest in brand terms to protect that coveted top spot on the page.

-Geotargeting for the Win
+Geotargeting For The Win

-Under Location Options, I like to leverage the recommended setting People in, or who show interest in, your targeted locations and People in, or who show interest in, your excluded locations initially.
+Under Location Options, I like to leverage the recommended setting Presence or interest: People in, regularly in, or who’ve shown interest in your targeted locations and Presence or interest: People in, regularly in, or who’ve shown interest in your excluded locations initially.

-As the account gains data I may adjust these.
+Based on the campaign performance, I may adjust these.

 However, these recommended settings help compensate for someone who may be looking for your brand or real estate in your target locations but not physically located in that area.